Lung Transplant Surgery

-When a lung has been identified for you, a transplant coordinator will contact you by telephone or pager.
+When a lung has been identified for you, a transplant coordinator will contact you by telephone.
 Remember, this could be any time of the day or night.
 Please make sure your phone numbers are always up to date.

 As soon as you receive the call, do not eat or drink anything (not even water) unless instructed by the coordinator.
 Your stomach must be empty before surgery.

 It is normal to feel both excited and scared.
 Because of the natural confusion caused by the need to get to the hospital quickly, you might feel rushed and confused.
 You'll be glad you planned ahead to get to the hospital with minimal delay, knowing you have left your home in order.

-How do I get to the hospital for my surgery?
+How quickly should I get to the hospital?

 As soon as you receive the call, bring the suitcase you packed ahead of time and follow the timeline outlined by your coordinator to get to the hospital.
 Even though the donor lung receives special handling, there is a time limit.
 Always follow the timeline outlined by your coordinator to get to the hospital in time

-If you live more than 1½ hours away from the transplant center, the transplant coordinator on call will arrange transportation for you and one family member.
-If you live less than 1½ hours away, you likely will need to be driven to the hospital.
-Have someone drive you quickly, but carefully, to the hospital.
+If you live more than four hours away from the transplant center, the transplant coordinator on call will arrange transportation for you and one family member.
+If you live less than four hours away, you likely will need to be driven to the hospital.
+Have someone drive you carefully there.

 If you have a significant medical problem or any signs of infection, or if the donor lung is determined to be unacceptable, the surgery will be canceled This is termed a "dry run."
 You will be informed personally by a physician if your surgery is canceled due to a “dry run."
 It is better to wait until another lung becomes available than to risk a transplant under these circumstances.

 Before you go to the operating room, you will be asked to: